fenago/gitlab-ci-ansible-course/md/lab11_writing.md

 ![List with two levels of nested items](./images/nested-list-example-1.png)

-To create a nested list in the comment editor on GitHub, which doesn\'t use a monospaced font, you can look at the list item immediately above the nested list and count the number of characters that appear before the content of the item.
+To create a nested list in the comment editor on Gitlab, which doesn\'t use a monospaced font, you can look at the list item immediately above the nested list and count the number of characters that appear before the content of the item.
 Then type that number of space characters in